myeungdev/scriptable-octopus-daily-consumption/README.md

 # Octopus Energy: Daily Consumption Notifcation for Scriptable

-A Scriptable script that shows your Octopus energy consumption and cost of yesterday as a notification.
+A Scriptable script that shows your Octopus Electricity Agile Tariff consumption and cost of yesterday as a notification.

 ⚠️ This script only works with Agile Octopus plan only.